JAMB 2025 UTME/DE Registration Form Instructions and Guidelines

 Eligibility Checker

 Candidates are advised to check their eligibility for chosen programmes and institutions on ibass.jamb.gov.ng.
 It is important that candidates check the requirements before commencing the application process.
-The eligibility checker assists candidates with options of programmes (courses) based on their qualifications. check the requirements before commencing the application process.
 The eligibility checker assists candidates with options of programmes (courses) based on their qualifications.
-Visit https://www.jamb.gov.ng select Quicklinks, and then IBASS to access the e-Brochure/e-Syllabus and free e-copy of the Reading Text.
-They are also available on the Android Mobile App (JAMB IBASS) from the Google Play Store
+Check the requirements before commencing the application process.
+The eligibility checker assists candidates with options of programmes (courses) based on their qualifications.
+Visit https://www.jamb.gov.ng select Quicklinks, and then IBASS to access the e-Brochure/e-Syllabus.
+They are also available on the Android Mobile App (JAMB IBASS) from the Google Play Store.

-The general entry requirements for admission into the First Degree, National Diploma (ND), National Innovation Diploma (NID) and Nigeria Certificate in Education (NCE) programmes are five (5) O’Level Credit passes including English Language.
+The general entry requirements for 100 level (Year one) for admission into the First Degree, National Diploma (ND), National Innovation Diploma (NID) and Nigeria Certificate in Education (NCE) programmes are five (5) O’Level Credit passes including English Language.
 In addition, credit in Mathematics is required for Law, Science-based and Social Science programmes.

 Direct Entry Requirements